Superheavy quasi-stable strings and walls bounded by strings in the light of NANOGrav 15 year data: Introduction

+We have listed the $SU(5)\times U(1)_X$ representations responsible for the breakings by their appropriate vacuum expectation values.
 The first breaking yields superheavy monopoles carrying color, electroweak and $U(1)_Z$ magnetic charges.
-The subsequent breaking at a somewhat lower scale of $U(1)_Z \times U(1)_X$ to $U(1)_Y$ means that the monopoles are topologically unstable and connected to strings, which we call QSS.
+The subsequent breaking of $U(1)_Z \times U(1)_X$ to $U(1)_Y$ at a somewhat lower scale reveals that the monopoles are topologically unstable and get connected to strings, which we call QSS.
+These monopoles do not carry unconfined fluxes after the electroweak breaking.